 MAP Centre for Urban Health Solutions is a world-leading research centre dedicated to creating a healthier future for all.
-Through big-picture research and street-level solutions, MAP scientists tackle complex urban health issues — many at the intersection of health and inequality.
+Through big-picture research and street-level solutions, MAP scientists tackle complex community health issues — many at the intersection of health and equity.

 The Scientists Leading the Way

-Internationally recognized for groundbreaking science and innovation, MAP scientists are changing the way the world understands the health consequences of inequality in cities.
+Internationally recognized for groundbreaking science and innovation, MAP scientists are changing the way the world understands the health consequences of inequality in Canada.

-Our work covers a broad spectrum of interrelated topics, such as homelessness, addiction, and access to health care.
+Our work covers a broad spectrum of interrelated topics, such as homelessness, harm reduction, and access to health care.
 Learn more by exploring some of our past and present work.

 Survey Research Unit